eric-gt/auto-armor-chariot/Episode 5.md

 - [[Carolyn Jack]]: First mate.
 A tomoteloman calico catgirl  dressed in a [[Tomoteloman Republic]] military uniform
 - [[Leo Socorrin]]: Ship's Doctor.
 Young Alexander Siddiq dressed in contemporary court clothing, with an eager look on his face.
-- [[Holly “Doc” M’Benga]]: Chief Engineer.
+- [[Holly Doc M’Benga]]: Chief Engineer.
 A weathered, middle aged sea dog looking lady, about Isaac's age.
 Black, not Tomoteloman
 - [[Kala Courvoisier]]: Boatswain.
 A european looking woman in her thirties, clad in a [[Leonan Empire|Leonan]] deckhand's uniform
 - [[Jan Utala]]: Chief of Security.
 A Tomoteloman man in his mid twenties in a [[Royal Tomoteloman Marines]] uniform
 - [[John Merrigold]]: Quartermaster.
 A southern guy of average height, a strong man with a few extra pounds on him